offerlash/offerlash-pages/README.md

 Static website showcasing Offerlash's coupon platform for both shoppers and marketers.
 Built with vanilla HTML, CSS, and minimal JavaScript for optimal performance.

+This site now consumes the design system from the mobile app (single source of truth):
+- Tokens (colors, spacing, typography, radii) are exposed as CSS variables in `assets/styles.min.css`.
+- Base web theme is mapped in `assets/css/offerlash-theme.css` and applied to page components.
+- Light/Dark are handled via `prefers-color-scheme` with the same brand palette as the app.

 ## Structure

 - `/` - Homepage (EN)